apache/gravitino/docs/jdbc-doris-catalog.md

 The `fieldName` specified in the partitioning attributes must be the name of columns defined in the table.
 :::

+### Table distribution

+Users can also specify the distribution strategy when creating tables in the Doris catalog.
+Currently, the Doris catalog supports the following distribution strategies:
+- `HASH`
+- `RANDOM`

+For the `RANDOM` distribution strategy, Gravitino uses the `EVEN` to represent it.
+More information about the distribution strategy defined in Gravitino can be found [here](./table-partitioning-distribution-sort-order-indexes.md#table-distribution).

 ### Table operations

 Please refer to [Manage Relational Metadata Using Gravitino](./manage-relational-metadata-using-gravitino.md#table-operations) for more details.